I asked 31 experts to share their best blogging tips to grow a blog in 2023.

 We’ve only started using this strategy on our blog, which has already seen our domain authority (DA) jump 5 places!

 There’s more to social media marketing for bloggers than what I call SLIM – sharing, learning, interacting, and marketing.
 That’s because social signals are one of the ranking factors used by Google.
-We know this because the sites which appear on Page #1 of the search engine results pages (SERPs) usually have a high social share.
+We know this because sites on Page #1 of the search engine results pages (SERPs) usually have a high social share.

 So, how do you improve your social signal?
 Here are a few ideas:

 - Be clear on your social media objectives – So, your call to action will be clearer when you know what you are trying to achieve.

 - Determine your ideal audience and categorize the platforms they’re active on.
 Don’t focus on Twitter if your target audience eats, drink and sleep TikTok.

 - Be more visible on social media by being a bit more active in interacting and sharing interesting posts and original content to your feeds.